 - The administrator must configure risk factor questions and derived risk factors.
 For more information, see in the BMC Change Management documentation.

 The administrator must also configure change templates, task templates, and task group templates needed to implement change requests.
-For more information, see Overview of tickets.
+For more information, see Overview of ticket creation.

 Example of creating a change request by using Smart IT